 Type of Designation Details Ramsar Site The Convention on Wetlands 1971 Ramsar sites are wetlands of international importance, designated following the Convention on Wetlands signed in Ramsar, Iran, in 1971.
 All are designated as SSSI as well and through that are legally protected against damaging activities.
 The Severn Estuary is designated as a Ramsar site for estuarine habitat, assemblages of migratory fish species and internationally important populations of waterfowl.
 Special Protection Area (SPA) Conservation of Habitats and Species Regulations 2019 Internationally important sites for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds are designated as Special Protection Areas (SPAs).
 There is a legal duty to manage and monitor SPA sites.
 All are designated as SSSI as well and through that are legally protected against damaging activities.
 The Severn Estuary SPA is one of the most important estuaries in the UK for overwintering wildfowl and waders, especially when severe weather conditions affect sites further north and east.
 The Estuary regularly supports over 20,000 wintering wildfowl, with over 80,000 individual waterfowls recorded in the winter seasons.
-Special Area of Conservation (SAC) Conservation of Habitats and Species Regulations 2019 Sites which support internationally important habitats or species populations are designated as Special Areas of Conservation (SACs).
+Special Area of Conservation (SAC) Conservation of Habitats and Sites which support internationally important habitats or species populations are designated as Special Areas of Conservation (SACs).
 There is a legal duty to manage and monitor SAC sites.
 All are designated as SSSI as well and through that are legally protected against damaging activities.
-There are five SACs in Monmouthshire.
+Species Regulations 2019 There are five SACs in Monmouthshire.
 The Severn Estuary is designated as one of the largest coastal plain estuaries in Europe, with a classic funnel shaper and one of the highest tidal ranges in the world.
 Together with the Ramsar and SPA designations the site is known as the Severn Estuary European Marine Site.
 The Rivers Usk and Wye SACs are both designated as watercourses which support migratory and non-migratory fish, as well as otter and water crowfoot habitat.
 The Wye Valley Woodlands SAC comprises over 900 ha of mixed ash, beech and yew woodlands, on both Welsh and English representing the western-most range of most of the woodland types recorded.
 The Wye Valley and Forest of Dean Bat Sites SAC is another cross border SAC the protects an internationally important network of lesser and greater horseshoe bat roosts.
 In Monmouthshire there are four roosts which include the only known greater horseshoe maternity roost in Wales.
-Site of Special Scientific Interest (SSSI) Wildlife and Countryside Act 1981, Countryside and Rights of Way Act 2000 Sites which support habitats or species population of national importance.
+Site of Special Scientific Interest (SSSI) Sites which support habitats or species population of national importance are designated as Sites of Species Scientific Interest.
 Some sites are also designated for geological reasons.
 Activities which are likely to damage a SSSI require consent from the relevant nature conservation body.
-There are 67 Sites of Special Scientific Interest (SSSIs) including nine sites designated for the species they support, 20 woodland SSSIs and 11 designated for species-rich or ancient grassland.
-The full breakdown of SSSI types is given in Figure 8.